Heg0Dmsk/katacoda-scenarios/data-persistence-in-containers/k8s-pvc.md

       storage: 100M
 </pre>

-Like before, we need to copy the Kubernetes ressource to the editor and apply it using the command line.
+Like before, we need to copy the Kubernetes resource to the editor and apply it using the command line.

 `kubectl apply -f persistent-volume-claim.yml`{{execute}}